BioDynaMo/biodynamo/doc/user_guide/visualization.md

   -help
 ---

-Enabling visualization is very easy.
+Visualization is disabled by default due to performance reasons, but enabling it is very easy.
 BioDynaMo can be configured through its own configuration file: `bdm.toml`.
 Visualization is just one of the many configuration options.
 Let's take a look at how to set it.
 We shall continue using the `hello_world` example from the previous exercise.